LogtalkDotOrg/logtalk3/adapters/NOTES.md

 	template.pl

-If a adapter file for your favorite Prolog is not available, use this file as a template for writing one.
+If an adapter file for your favorite Prolog is not available, use this file as a template for writing one.
 For each predicate in the file, check if it is built-in in your Prolog, available in a library, or if you can write a better definition.